My Approach

 When that happens, everything drifts.

-Not just execution—opportunity.
+Not just execution, but opportunity.

 Clarity stays hidden.